Marcus-idk/market-sentiment-research/docs/Test_Guide.md

 - [ ] Is the test file < 600 lines? (split if not)
 - [ ] Are test names descriptive?
 - [ ] Do enums have value lock tests?
+- [ ] If testing retry logic, does it follow the established pattern?
+(Mock at HTTP client level)
 - [ ] Avoid duplicate assertions across layers (e.g., database default values
-      live in schema tests; don’t repeat the same default in model tests).
+      live in schema tests; don't repeat the same default in model tests).
 - [ ] Are integration tests marked correctly?

 ## Example Patterns